grafana/cortex-rules-action/README.md

 ### `lint`

 Lints a rules file(s).
-The linter's aim is not to verify correctness but just YAML and PromQL expression formatting within the rule file(s).
+The linter's aim is not to verify correctness but to fix YAML and PromQL expression formatting within the rule file(s).
 The linting happens in-place within the specified file(s).
 Does not interact with your Cortex cluster.

 ### `prepare`
 Prepares a rules file(s) for upload to Cortex.
 It lints all your PromQL expressions and adds a `cluster` label to your PromQL query aggregations in the file.
 Prepare modifies the file(s) in-place.
 Does not interact with your Cortex cluster.